AtsushiSakai/PythonRobotics/docs/modules/6_path_tracking/move_to_a_pose/move_to_a_pose_main.rst

    PathFinderController(Kp_rho, Kp_alpha, Kp_beta)

-Constructs an instantiate of the PathFinderController for navigating a 3-DOF wheeled robot on a 2D plane.
+Constructs an instance of the PathFinderController for navigating a 3-DOF wheeled robot on a 2D plane.

 Parameters: